Spicydream/Andriod-apps-for-learning/README.md

 # Andriod-apps-for-learning
-Application for learning on your time
+Application for learning on your own time

 <h1>Andriod Apps</h1>
 <br>